GLOBAL MARKETS-Developed, emerging markets diverge as Fed keeps rates steady

 * On Jan 18, entered agreement with certain shareholders providing for termination of certain pending litigation - SEC filing

-NEW YORK, Sept 18 Developed equity markets across the world fell on Friday and bonds rose, pushing yields sharply lower, after the U.S. Federal Reserve cited weakening global growth and recent financial market volatility as its reasons for not raising interest rates.
+LONDON, Sept 18 Developed market stocks fell on Friday and bonds rose, pushing yields sharply lower, after the U.S. Federal Reserve cited weakening global growth and the recent upsurge in financial market volatility as its reasons for not raising interest rates.

-Stocks and currencies in emerging markets, however, which are more vulnerable to higher U.S. interest rates, welcomed the Fed's Thursday decision to postpone "lift-off" for at least another month, and they rose across the board.
+Stocks and currencies in emerging markets, however, which are more vulnerable to higher U.S. interest rates, welcomed the Fed's decision on Thursday to postpone "lift off" for at least another month, and rose across the board.

-Short-term lending rates, used as proxies for market expectations for the Fed's next move, shifted dramatically.
-December's fed funds futures contract rose to drop its yield to 21.5 basis points, implying only about a 42 percent chance of a rate increase by the end of the year.

-"Now it's a waiting game again, and every upcoming meeting is on the table so long as data and conditions can justify a move.
-However, there is no guarantee that the conditions will be satisfactory ahead of the end of 2015," said Lee Ferridge, head of macro strategy, North America at State Street.

-A growing number of economists are now wondering whether the Fed will raise rates at all this year.
-A Reuters poll of the primary dealers in Treasury securities showed 12 of 17 now see the first rate increase in December.
+A growing number of economists, including those at Morgan Stanley and Barclays, are now wondering whether the Fed will raise rates at all this year, given its concerns over growth and market volatility, as well as the strength of the dollar.

-"Our baseline remains December, and the risks to this call are tilted toward waiting until 2016," wrote economists at Goldman Sachs in a late Thursday note.
+"The Fed's rather downbeat outlook came as an unwelcome surprise, and it's likely to take a while for investors to figure out whether the Fed is seeing something that the rest of us aren't," said Michael Hewson, chief strategist at CMC Markets.

+Bank of England chief economist Andy Haldane said on Friday the BoE may have to cut interest rates if inflation remains low and global risks materialise.
+European Central Bank policymaker Benoit Coeure said global growth prospects have darkened, particularly in emerging markets.

 The Fed's fresh economic projections showed 13 of 17 policymakers still foresee at least one rate hike in 2015, down only slightly from 15 at the last forecast made in June.
 But it also trimmed its forecasts for 2016 and 2017 economic growth.